Article

 Just started building a startup or a digital product?
 You don’t need to invent a fifth element, you need a product designer in the team!

-As a design agency that provides product design services, we know quite a lot about product design and development.
+As a design agency that provides product design services, we know quite a lot about design thinking in product design and development.
 And we are absolutely sure that such broad-scale professionals as product designers can take your design and sometimes whole your product to another level.

 And this is just a recent example, we can tell you many others from the past.
 But that’s not the point.
-What we’re saying is that product designers are able to see the bigger picture and they have a trained eye for optimizing and improving digital products.
+What we’re saying is that product designers are able to see the bigger picture through user centered design and they have a trained eye for optimizing and improving digital products.
+Effective product design and development can also drive significant revenue growth and business growth for companies.

 Ready to find out what is the role of a designer in the product development process and their main responsibilities?
 Let’s dive in!